rpodgorny/unionfs-fuse/README.md

 ---------------------

 * The filesystem has to be mounted after the roots are mounted when using the standard module.
 With unionfs-fuse, you can mount the roots later and their contents will appear seamlesly
-* You get caching which speeds things up a lot for free
+* You get caching (provided by the underlying FUSE page cache) which speeds things up a lot for free
 * Advanced features like copy-on-write and more

 Why NOT choose it